bigbluebutton/bbb-install/README.md

 # Limitations

-This script has the following limitations:

-  * It will not configure your firewall
-  * Currently, HTML5 client does not launch from GreenLight
+If you are running your BigBlueButton behind a firewall, such as on EC2, this script will not configure your firewall.